 5. Know that there’s nothing wrong with fear.

 Even though this blog post is about overcoming fear, there’s actually nothing wrong with having fear.
 Fear is an emotional response.
-When you think about the possibility of being rejected, your brain responded with emotions which make you feel humiliated, worthless, pathetic etc. That’s understandable.
+When you think about the possibility of being rejected, your brain responded with emotions that make you feel humiliated, worthless, pathetic, etc. That’s understandable.

 However, everyone has fears.
-It’s what you do despite of your fear that is important.
+It’s what you do despite your fear that is important.

 Action silences fear.

 Don’t wait till you have zero fear before you act.
 Fear doesn’t go away until you take action.
-When you take action, your fear will have no purpose of existing.
+When you take action, your fear will have no purpose to exist.
 Most people believe that fear stops them from taking action.
 The truth is non-action feeds our fear.